RakhithJK/dbeaver-dbeaver-wiki/Project-team-work.md

 ![image](https://user-images.githubusercontent.com/31996417/106876376-ae70b580-66e8-11eb-945b-269954600385.png)

-5. Choose the type of the wizard you want to use and then finish repository cloning.
+5. Choose the type of wizard you want to use and then finish repository cloning.
 The project should now appear in the Navigator/Project Explorer.

 ![image](https://user-images.githubusercontent.com/31996417/122201831-1dcf9080-cea5-11eb-8adb-d0e527fe352c.png)